xcart/xcart-docs/_pages/kb_en/look_and_feel/managing_skins/index.md

 order: 200
 published: true
 ---
 X-Cart offers two default skins - CrispWhite and Standard (deprecated in X-Cart 5.4.x) - and over [80 template add-ons](https://market.x-cart.com/ecommerce-templates/) that can be downloaded and installed from the Marketplace.
-The store admin area uses a default skin that can not be changed by the default means.
-As for the customer storefront you can change the skin used there depending on the impression you want your store to have on your customers.
+The default skin of the store Admin can not be changed.
+As for the customer storefront, you can change the skin used there for the one that meets your business needs better.

 {% note info %}
 X-Cart 5.3.x and earlier supported the Standard skin in 4 different color schemes (Standard, Digital, Fashion and Noblesse) that are deprecated starting from X-Cart 5.4.0.x.